-The Philippine Tarsier Foundation established the tarsier sanctuary to protect these endangered species while also promoting eco-friendly tourism.
-Although organized entirely by local businessmen, the refuge is strongly supported by the Philippines' Department of Tourism and Department of Environment & Natural Resources.
+The Philippine Tarsier Foundation established the Tarsier sanctuary to protect these endangered species while also promoting eco-friendly tourism.
+Although organized entirely by local businessmen, the refuge is strongly supported by the Philippines' Department of Tourism and the Department of Environment & Natural Resources.

 How to get there

 The tarsier sanctuary in Bohol is located in Brgy.
 Canapnapan, Corella, Bohol.
 It is 13 kilometers away from the provincial capital Tagbilaran City, while it is 27 kilometers away from Panglao Island.

 If you’re going to visit this place via public transportation, go to the Dao terminal and look for jeepneys bound for Corella, precisely the Sikatuna route, as it passes directly by the Philippine Tarsier Sanctuary.

 Otherwise, you can rent a motorbike or join a guided tour with free transfers to get here, especially if you’re coming from farther areas.